Purdue-CSUSB/CS-190-F2016/labs/lab1/README.md

 ## BoilerMake (optional) ##

 You should apply to BoilerMake, Purdue's hackathon.
-More info about what BoilerMake is go [here](https://piazza.com/class/hz7luhvej2a4d0?cid=9)

 1. Go to [BoilerMake.org](http://boilermake.org)